 As per Connecticut General Statutes §52-590, though, the statute of limitations may not be extended beyond seven years under any circumstances.
 If a potential plaintiff or their Glastonbury spinal cord injury attorney fails to file the legal complaint within the given statute of limitations, the plaintiff typically would be barred from recovery of their damages.

-Economic Damages Spinal Cord Plaintiffs Can Claim
+Economic Damages Spinal Cord Plaintiffs Could Claim

 Spinal cord injuries have a profound impact on an injured person’s way of life.
 These types of injuries can change relationships, make victims unable to continue to work or continue in their current career, and result in significant financial expenses.

 According to the National Spinal Cord Injury Statistical Center, spinal cord injuries can cause as much as one million dollars in expenses in the first year alone and approximately $185,000 each year after.
-Compensatory damages that a spinal cord injury lawyer in Glastonbury could help a plaintiff pursue recovery for include medical costs, lost income, home renovations, and various non-economic losses such as pain and suffering.
+Compensatory damages that a spinal cord injury attorney in Glastonbury could help a plaintiff pursue recovery for include medical costs, lost income, home renovations, and various non-economic losses such as pain and suffering.

 Victims of spinal cord injuries generally will be eligible to claim compensation for medical expenses related to their condition, which may include costs associated with: